What Are Complements?

 - Prepositional Phrases: A prepositional phrase indicates the relationship between the adjective it complements and the object of the preposition.
 Pay attention to the examples:

 I am absolutely happy

 Laura felt alone

-Infinitives and infinitive phrases provide more information for the actions that result from the adjective they complement.
+- To-infinitive clause: They provide additional information about the actions or behaviors that result from the adjective they are complementing.
+For example:

 I am very pleased

 I am really honored

 - Noun Clauses: Noun Clauses are dependent clauses that function similarly to a noun.
 They serve to connect the meaning of the adjective to an action performed by a secondary subject.
 Take a look at the examples: